wayne-kirk-schmidt/sumologic-alexandria/readme.md

 ==================

 SumoLogic is a suite of tools to query, extract, organize, and query against SumoLogic content.
-The goal of the scripts are to build a library of content, and organize them into "families" of funcitonality.
+The goal of the scripts are to build a library of content, and organize them into "families" of functionality.

 Installing the Scripts
 =======================